choria-io/vagrant-demo/environments/production/modules/package/README.md

 ## Usage

+To view the available actions and parameters, on the command line, run `puppet task show package` or see the package module page on the [Forge](https://forge.puppet.com/puppetlabs/package/tasks).
+For a complete list of optional package providers that are supported, see the [Puppet Types](https://docs.puppet.com/puppet/latest/types/package.html) documentation.

 To run a package task, use the task command, specifying the action and the name of the package.
+To show help for the task CLI, run `puppet task run --help` or `bolt task run --help`

 * With PE on the command line, run `puppet task run package action=<ACTION> name=<PACKAGE_NAME>`.
 * With Bolt on the command line, run `bolt task run package action=<ACTION> name=<PACKAGE_NAME>`.